Master of Science Degree in Civil Engineering

 Admission Requirements

-Applicants will apply for admission to the certificate as a special (non-degree-seeking) graduate student according to UTSA's admission requirements for certificate programs (see Certificate Program Regulations in this catalog).
+Applicants for this program must have at least a bachelor's degree.
+Applicants will apply for admission to the certificate as a special (non-degree-seeking) graduate student according to UT San Antonio's admission requirements for certificate programs (see Certificate Program Regulations in this catalog).
 Additionally, applicants will be required to submit a résumé detailing their facilities management experience.

 Certificate Program Requirements